 In addition to these contributions is your writing.
 You edited the LexisNexis Service, the ABC of Evidence, a publication that comprises more than 60 chapters of commentary dealing with discrete topics relevant to evidence law in New South Wales.
 You are also a published author.
 Your book, Commonwealth Criminal Law, was first published in 2014 and is now into its third edition.
 The book seeks to provide both the student and the practitioner with a rundown of how Commonwealth Criminal Law intersects with State and Territory Criminal Law.
 This supreme knowledge in Commonwealth Criminal Law has also seen you act as seasonal lecturer on the subject at the University of New England.
 Your Honour what a wonderful career you have had so far.
 Your love of the law and all that it involves is quite clear.

 Your love of the legal profession complements your love of the most important things in your life, your family, your friends and the wonderful life you have built with your family.
 Your partner in all of this is Kate.
 The relationship you have built together is as strong as it is beautiful.
-The wonderful people Claudia, Xavier and Juliet have become is the ultimate reflection of this.
-You live in Hunters Hill and love entertaining friends and family with special mention given to your fabulously themed parties I am told.
+The wonderful people Claudia, Xavier and Juliette have become is the ultimate reflection of this.
+You love entertaining friends and family with special mention given to your fabulously themed parties I am told.

 Your friends love your passion and the strength of your opinions.
 You are a funny story teller.
 I am told they think you are supersmart and just a little bit dorky.
-They conclude that while you have mellowed with the passage of time you can still be enticed into an enthusiastic debate but this usually comes when your favourite tipple, a very occasional small whisky.
+They conclude that while you have mellowed with the passage of time you can still be enticed into an enthusiastic debate, but this usually comes when your favourite tipple, a very occasional small whisky.
 Your house is described as busy and chaotic.
-You have lots of adopted pets including a three-legged greyhound, a one-eyed cat and an King Charles spaniel - I will not elaborate on the spaniel.
+You have lots of rescue pets including a three-legged greyhound, a one-eyed cat and a King Charles spaniel - I will not elaborate on the spaniel.
 You also enjoy beekeeping.

-Going sailing with your brother Stuart is a favourite weekend activity as is reading.
+Going sailing with your brother Stuart is a favourite weekend activity, as is reading.
 You are widely read and like nothing more than devouring book with some wine and cheese.
 Community is very important to you.
 You have volunteered at many activities involving the kids.
 The only perhaps negative quality that rated a mention was your sense of balance.
 I am told it is terrible and your attempts at standing up paddle boarding always end up with you in the drink.
 I join you in that lack of talent.

 The Boatshed members, your other group of friends, know however that your balance on the bench will far exceed your balance on a board but apart from that your Honour your family and friends conclude that you are a thoroughly decent and talented bloke.
 They also know, as do we, that you are going to make a wonderful judge.